|Plans||Shared, WordPress, VPS & Reseller|

 Pros of GreenGeeks

 There are a lot of GreenGeeks Hosting reviews online – usually with user-generated reviews based on anecdotes and personal experience.
 That’s fine, but I take a different approach.
-Like I mention in all my hosting reviews, there is no such thing as the best web hosting provider.
+As I mention in all my hosting reviews, there is no such thing as the best web hosting provider.

 It’s all about the right fit for your project based on your goals, budget, experience & expertise.
 Here are the pros (advantages) for considering GreenGeeks Hosting.